Robert4S/roblang/README.md

 Note:
 The language is very limited.
 Don't expect it to be able to do anything useful.
 Also, there are some horrifying snippets in the source code from when I got lazy and wanted to implement something quickly.

-All your RAM are belong to me (egregious use of .clone() because lifetimes scare me).
+\

-(I'm not following a compiler book, and I'm lazy.
-That is why the code is shitty.)
+All your RAM are belong to me.

 ## Installation requirements
 Linux (maybe windows support sometime, probably not mac.)\